MicrosoftDocs/machine-learning-server-docs/microsoft-r/RevoUtils/RevoUtils.md

 # RevoUtils functions

-The `v` package provides functions for ...
+A package providing utility functions.

-## How to view function help in the package
+## Get help on RevoUtils functions from the R console

-R Packages often include embedded help pages, documenting the syntax and parameters of each function.
-To view the list of functions and associated help pages for `RevoUtils`, follow these steps.
+To see the **RevoUtils** functions that can be called from the R console:

-1. Launch an R console with `Rgui.exe` or start another preferred R IDE such as R Tools for Visual Studio (RTVS) or RStudio.
+1. With Microsoft R Server or R Client installed, launch an R console with `Rgui.exe` or another preferred R IDE such as R Tools for Visual Studio.
-2. If `RevoUtils` is not loaded, you can load it from the command line by typing `library(RevoUtils)`.
+2. Load `RevoUtils` from the command line by typing `library(RevoUtils)`.
-3. Type `help(package="RevoUtils")`.
+1. In the console, open the package help by typing the following at the R prompt: `help(package="RevoUtils")`.
+1. In the help tab, review the list of functions for this package.
+Click a link to get the specific help page for that function.

+> [!NOTE]
+> To list all public functions, type library(help="RevoUtils") at the R prompt.
+>

 ## Next steps